 Provide new Testing Worksheet (TW) to all trading partners (as required by test flight).

-Complete the Connectivity Test Scripts as defined by Texas SET.
+Complete the Connectivity Test Scripts.

-Complete the Penny Test Script as defined by Texas SET.
+Complete the Penny Test Script.

-Complete the Basic Enrollment Script(s) as defined by Texas SET.
+Complete the Basic Enrollment Script(s).

-Current Market Participant Functionality Testing for Scripts involving only SIM Entities and ERCOT

-A Market Participant who is certified in the Texas Marketplace with the current TX SET version determines the need to test new functionality in existing territories in which they are certified.
-Ad Hoc Exception Testing that falls under this section includes only the scripts that can be executed as written entirely between the requesting party and ERCOT (including any parties being simulated by ERCOT).

-If a Market Participant encounters this situation, their request for testing shall be made as outlined in the timing guidelines.
-The REP will be required to complete the following before being certified for the new functionality.

-MP and ERCOT Functionality Testing Checklist

-Provide new Testing Worksheet (TW) to all trading partners.

-Complete the Connectivity Test Scripts with ERCOT as defined by Texas SET.

-Complete the appropriate business functionality Test Script as defined by Texas SET.

 3.4 System Changes

 During the normal course of Marketplace operations, companies will need to make changes to their systems, including connectivity systems, translation systems, and other back-end systems including billing, metering, customer information, etc. Once a party has qualified and is in production in the Marketplace, changes to systems can have a significant impact on trading partners and the Marketplace.